ARMmbed/BLEIntros/Docs/Introduction/BeginnersIntro.md

 For example, the beacon can be attached to a vending machine.
 It will send you to a web interface that gives you control of the machine.
 It can let you make a large purchase (providing sodas for several people in one transaction) by letting you select several options and pay for them all at once.

-##How a BLE Device Gets Internet Access
+##How a BLE device gets internet access

 At the moment, BLE devices don't have independent internet access.
 To get internet access, you can do one of two things: